-The modification of shielding gas by changing the species in the gas mixture, or their balance, or by introducing reactive components, can be used to reduce fume.
+The modification of shielding gas by reducing oxidising components, can be used to reduce fume (see Figure 2.1).

 Because the bulk of fume in arc processes is generated by the energy of the arc, significant reductions in fume generation rates can be obtained by:

 - Reducing the energy of the arc;

 - Stabilisation of the arc; and,

-- Through the use of waveform control technologies.
+- The use of waveform control technologies.